China’s Dilemma of Low Carbon Commitments and Coal-Fired Power Plant Development

 -By Michael Megarit

-In 2018, the Chinese government issued its “Action Plan for Air Pollution Prevention and Control” (APAP), which targets reducing the level of air pollutants emitted by coal-fired power plants.
-The APAP requires plants to adopt ultra-low emission (ULE) technologies and to abide by stricter limits on particulate matter, sulfur dioxide, and nitrogen oxides (NOx) (Liu et al. 2018).
-It also set deadlines for upgrading existing coal-fired power plants to meet the ULE requirements by 2020 and 2021.
+In 2018, the Chinese government unveiled their “Action Plan for Air Pollution Prevention and Control” (APAP), setting ambitious targets to reduce air pollutants emitted by coal-fired power plants.
+To achieve these goals, plants must adopt ultra-low emission (ULE) technologies and adhere to tighter limits on particulate matter, sulfur dioxide emissions and nitrogen oxides (NOx).
+Furthermore, Liu et al. (2018) set timelines for upgrading existing power plants so that they meet ULE requirements by 2020 or 2021.

 China is investing heavily to meet its targets set forth in APAP by building ULE coal-fired power plants, with 2018 seeing China build 2.7 GW using ULE technology (Tong et al. 2020).
 While this represents only a fraction of their coal power capacity, this evidence of progress towards cleaner sources shows progress being made towards cleaner energy solutions.

 But despite these strides in efficiency improvement at coal-fired power plants, China still builds new plants without meeting ULE requirements – according to an Institute for Energy Economics and Financial Analysis report, more than 100GW worth of new coal projects have been approved since 2017 alone (Borger et al. 2018), suggesting that while China makes efforts to curb air pollution due to coal, they still rely heavily on it in meeting growing electricity demands.

 China’s dedication to reducing carbon emissions is truly commendable; however, its continued reliance on coal-fired power plants demonstrates why more investment must be made into renewable sources like solar and wind power.
 Only then will China reduce its dependence on polluting coal while meeting long-term emissions reduction goals.